 I’m in the child-free camp.
 I’ve never been inclined toward motherhood.
 For most of my adult life, parenthood wasn’t something I gave much thought to.
 I was too busy building my career, traveling, and enjoying time with friends to consider it.

-As I got older, I became more and more set in my childfree ways.
+As I got older, I became more set in my childfree ways.
 I examined the pros and cons of parenthood, took a hard look at my life goals, and considered whether I wanted to have children.

 Childfree Due to Circumstances

-Financial circumstances, worries about the future and the fear of being an awful parent are often cited as reasons not to have kids.
+Financial circumstances, worries about the future, and the fear of being an awful parent are often cited as reasons not to have kids.

 Amanda Kay, owner of the career-focused website My Life I Guess, falls into this group.
 “I always thought I would have kids, but my financial struggles made it an unrealistic goal,” Kay said.

 “I spent most of my late 20s and 30s just trying to find a steady job.
 Between a low-paying toxic work environment, being underemployed for several years, and being wrongfully fired, having a child just wasn’t feasible.
-Even though I eventually found a stable and well-paying job, I’m still playing catch up.
+Even though I eventually found a stable and well-paying job, I’m still playing catch-up.
 My student loan debt left me living paycheck to paycheck, which made it too difficult to save for a family.”

 Kay added that while she’s always loved kids and thought she’d have some of her own someday, she doesn’t regret her decision.
-“It wouldn’t have been an easy life, financially speaking, so I know my husband, and I made the right choice.
+“It wouldn’t have been an easy life, financially speaking, so I know my husband and I made the right choice.
 Our four cats are the right family for us.”

 Having a Baby Because It’s What You Do